sandialabs/NuMAD/docs/_build/html/_sources/user/running_numad.rst.txt

 Blade Generation
 ----------------

-There are several ways to go about constructing a blade model in NuMAD 3.0.
+There are several ways to construct a blade model in NuMAD 3.0.
 In many ways the most intuitive approach is by using the graphical user interface carried over from NuMAD 2.0 (for detailed instructions, please refer to the NuMAD 2.0 user manual [3]).
 Although the current